yclas/guides/docs/Technical-www-to-non-www.md

 # How to redirect www to non www

-Content:
--   Should I use WWW. for my site?
--   How to do it

 Users have asked us many times this question - *'How to redirect my website from **www** to **non www.** ? '*